tsugiproject/tsugi-build/ubuntu/README.md

 Configuration and Startup
 -------------------------

-The rest is configuration and startup:
+The rest is configuration and startup.
+This file only covers the non-AMI setup.
+See the `ami` folder for the more complex AMI setup.

     cd /root/tsugi-build
+    cp ubuntu-dev-dist.sh  ubuntu-env.sh
-    cp ubuntu-env-dist.sh  ubuntu-env.sh
+    cp ubuntu-prod-dist.sh  ubuntu-env.sh

 Edit the config if you are building a production box: